 1. Enjoy a good meal

 You should have no problem finding a meal here, with restaurants, bars, cafes, and to-go spots serving up a variety of cuisine.
 Quaker Steak & Lube is a local institution, and Bar Symon is a cool full-service bar by celeb chef Michael Symon.
 For fancier meals, check out Bellfarm Kitchen, in the attached Hyatt Regency hotel.
-Lighter and faster options include Starbucks, Dunkin’ Donuts, Cinnabon, and several delis and markets.
+Lighter and faster options include Starbucks, Dunkin’ Donuts (2 locations are open 24 hours), Cinnabon, and several delis and markets.
 The Strip Market is open 24-hours, with to-go salads, sandwiches, and snacks available.

 2. Go on a bar crawl